Black American Contributions to Engineering

-The contributions of Black men and women throughout the field of engineering has made a long-lasting impact within the industrial fields throughout history.
-While this is a fact, the truth is that there is still a small number of minorities employed in the science and engineering fields, a study done by the National Science Foundation in 2015 stated only 6.8% of those jobs are occupied by African-Americans within the USA, compared to 12% in the workforce as a whole.
+The contributions of Black men and women throughout the field of engineering have made a long-lasting impact within the industrial fields throughout history.
+While this is a fact, the truth is that there is still a small number of minorities employed in the science and engineering fields.
+A study done by the National Science Foundation in 2015 stated that only 6.8% of those jobs are occupied by African-Americans within the USA, compared to 12% in the workforce as a whole.

-While under represented within the industry, Black men and women have contributed enormously to the development of industrial work.
-In celebration of Black History Month in the US as well as National Engineering Week, we bring you a few African-Americans that have pushed the boundaries of not only race, but their profession as well.
+While underrepresented within the industry, Black men and women have made significant contributions to the development of industrial work.
+In celebration of Black History Month in the US as well as National Engineering Week, we bring you a few African Americans who have pushed the boundaries of not only race, but their profession as well.

 Walter Braithwaite

-Engineering has been able to follow the development of the digital age with help from Walter Braithwaite.
-Starting working at Boeing in 1966 as a tool engineer, he moved his way up in the company through the next 36 years of his career.
+Engineering has been able to follow the development of the digital age with the help of Walter Braithwaite.
+Starting work at Boeing in 1966 as a tool engineer, he rose through the company over the next 36 years of his career.
 While working as a supervisor in central engineering, he was considered to be the founder of CAD/CAM Integrated Information Network (CIIN).
-He then was able to use the product to design airplanes first, with the product now being widely used throughout many different industries.
+He was then able to use the product to design airplanes, and it is now widely used throughout many different industries.

-Without Braithwaite's development of CIIN, the engineering world could be a totally different world today.
+Without Braithwaite's development of CIIN, the engineering world would be a totally different world today.

 Source: blackengineer.com